lmmx/Qwen-v2-Audio-Playground/README.md

   > each frame of the encoder output approximately corresponds to a 40ms segment of the original audio signal

+- Note: encoding is faster on GPU (it involves Conv1D and Transformer layers)

 There is an audio feature extractor (in the sense of audio features, not learnt features) which involves resampling to 16 kHz and preparing a mel-spectrogram from the raw waveform